MINORITIES IN SHARK SCIENCES

 The Workshops

+We are so excited to be running our 4rd annual set of workshops this year!
 During this FREE workshop, participants will get hands-on field experience doing shark research.
 They will learn various field research techniques and stay on a live-aboard research vessel with the MISS co-founders.
 We will also do a series of personal development conversations as well as other activities to build community.
 The members of this organization will serve as a continued resource and support system long after the workshop has ended.

 What is included?

-Field School will be donating:
+Field School donates:

 • Housing for 2 nights aboard RV Garvin located off Key Biscayne, Miami